biglovisa/creact/README.md

 ```
 <br>

-To make sure the FilterSelect component looks the way we want, we will add it to the Body component in our _body.js.jsx file, fire up the server(if you haven't yet done so) with `rails s`, and then navigate to `localhost:3000`.
+To make sure the `SelectFilter` component looks the way we want, we will add it to the Body component in our `_body.js.jsx` file, fire up the server (if you haven't yet done so) with `rails s`, and then navigate to `localhost:3000`.

 ```
   render() {